Inverness railway station: History

-Inverness station was opened on 5 November 1855 as the western terminus of the Inverness and Nairn Railway to designs by the architect, Joseph Mitchell.
-The station originally comprised a single covered passenger platform 200 ft with three lines of rails, one for arrivals, one for departures and a spare line for carriages.
+Inverness station was opened on 5 November 1855, as the western terminus of the Inverness and Nairn Railway to designs by the architect, Joseph Mitchell.
+It originally comprised a single covered passenger platform 200 ft long, with three lines of rails: one for arrivals, one for departures and a spare line for carriages.

-In 1857 the railway company erected a clock in front of the station facing Academy Street.
+In 1857, the railway company erected a clock in front of the station facing Academy Street.
 This clock by Bryson & Sons, Princes Street, Edinburgh, was illuminated at night.

 In 1865 the station was enlarged.
 The platform was lengthened to 300 ft and a shed added which was 300 ft long, 51 ft wide and 20 ft high.
 There were double lines for north and south traffic.

 The platforms were extended again to 500 ft and the platform roofs were extended in 1876 by Murdoch Paterson.
 The station platforms were lit by electricity for the first time in 1908.